Propagative oscillations in co-directional polariton waveguide couplers

-In the limit of a vanishing imaginary part of the coupling coefficient ($J^{\prime{\prime}}=0$), the solution has the form of damped oscillations $|A_1(x)|^{2}=A^{2} e^{-2 \alpha x}\cos^{2} (J^{\prime}x)$ , where polaritons oscillate between the two channels with a spatial period $\pi/J^{\prime} $.
+This solution has a form of damped oscillations where polaritons transfer between the two channels with a spatial period $\pi/J^{\prime} = 21.36\,\mu m$ and a damping coefficient given by the imaginary part of the coupling constant $2J^{\prime\prime}=0.021\,\mu m^{-1}$ [see Fig.~\ref{fig3} (b)] .
 The physical origin of the oscillations is the beating of two (symmetric and antisymmetric) eigenmodes.

-However, due to the etching of the Bragg mirror between two channels, the effect of local losses becomes comparable with the polariton tunnelling dynamics and thus the imaginary part of the coupling cannot be neglected.
+It is worth mentioning, that, due to the etching of the Bragg mirror between two channels, the effect of local losses becomes comparable with the polariton tunnelling dynamics and thus the imaginary part of the coupling cannot be neglected.
 For a non-zero imaginary part $J^{\prime{\prime}} > 0$, the symmetric mode decays faster and at propagation distances of the order of $ 1/J^{\prime{\prime}}$ it becomes much less intensive than the antisymmetric mode.
-This suppresses the mode beating at large propagation distances where $A_1=-A_2$ and thus the transverse structure of the field is antisymmetric.
+This suppresses the mode beating at large propagation distances.

 To underpin this rather qualitative analysis with a more thorough theoretical study, we performed numerical calculations in the frame of the mean-field model for 2D intracavity photons coupled strongly to the quantum well excitons \cite{Amo09, Carusotto2013}.
 This is a widely accepted approach for exciton-polariton dynamics in microcavities where the required waveguiding geometry can be accounted by inducing an appropriate potential for photons.
-Neglecting polarization effects one obtains two coupled Schr\"odinger equations for the photonic field $E$ and coherent excitons $\Psi$ given as
+Neglecting polarization effects one obtains two coupled Schr\"odinger equations for the photonic field $\Psi_\text{C}$ and coherent excitons $\Psi_\text{E}$ given as